mtdr9/mtdr9.github.io/_posts/2017-12-28-kids-these-days-really-love-chicken.md

 <!-- Google embed ends -->
 </div>

 I created these graphs as part of [Makeover Monday](http://www.makeovermonday.co.uk/), in which users improve on a visualization and its underlying dataset.
-I was curious to see what consumption looked like for different kinds of meat, as well as just how much chicken and beef had changed.
+I was curious to see how consumption was changing overall, as well as just how much chicken and beef had risen and fallen.
 Here is the original graph:

 ![OriginalBeef](http://mattdorros.com/img/original_meat_graph.png)